 With this, you simply take the “tape” and place it between the folded fabric.
 Use an iron to press it.
 The tape will then hold the two parts of the fabric together like a hem.

 This is an easy solution if you are uncomfortable with the idea of sewing.
-However, check the information on the label of the adhesive to assure you’ll still be able to machine wash your tablecloth.
+However, check the information on the label of the adhesive to ensure you’ll still be able to machine wash your tablecloth.
 You also likely won’t be able to tumble dry it, as the heat of the dryer could cause the adhesive to come loose.

 Other Tips for Making Your Own Tablecloth

 Remember, if your fabric is too narrow, you can join two pieces along the length, using a similar method to a hem.
 Take an inch from each and run a seam between them, cutting off the excess material above the seam.
-This will give lots of fabric to work with so you can trim it for the right drape.
+This will give lots of fabric to work with, so you can trim it for the right drape.